SahRckr/SahRckr/README.md

 ## I break web stuff

-- 🔭 I’m currently looking for a gig
+- 🔭 &emsp;I’m currently looking for a gig.
-- 🌱 I’m currently learning GoLang & AWS stuff
+- 🌱 &emsp;I’m currently learning GoLang & some AWS Services.
-- 🥅 2020 Goals: Read and learn more
+- 🥅 &emsp;2020 Goals: Read more, and learn more.
-- ⚡ Fun fact: I listen to opera.
+- ⚡ &emsp;Fun fact: I listen to opera.

 ### Connect with me: